-1. Appropriate staffing: Some of the membership obligations require that medical personnel with certain credentials or skill sets be available or present in certain specific scenarios to provide care and/or decision making. ^{iv-vi} While it is permissible for a visiting institution to delegate these responsibilities to a host institution, before agreeing to assume responsibility for these obligations, a host institution should consider the specific needs of the visiting team, event logistics, and the availability, scope of employment, credentials and state licensing limitations of its institutional staff, and confirm that it can appropriately accommodate and fulfill the obligations.
-For example, the host institution should consider whether the scope of existing employment agreements and state licensing requirements for their primary athletics health care providers permit the provision of medical care and the dispensation of controlled substances to student-athletes from outside institutions and/or different states.
-If a host institution agrees to assume NCAA legislative or policy obligations related to the medical care of visiting student-athletes, it should consider clarifying and documenting in a written agreement with the visiting institution which of its medical personnel and other staff will be assigned to cover applicable events and the specific roles/responsibilities of each.
+1. Appropriate staffing: Some of the membership obligations require that medical personnel with certain credentials or skill sets be available or present in certain specific scenarios to provide care and/or decision making. iv-vi While it is permissible for a visiting school to delegate these responsibilities to a host school, before agreeing to assume responsibility for these obligations, a host school should consider the specific needs of the visiting team, event logistics, and the availability, scope of employment, credentials and state licensing limitations of its school's staff, and confirm that it can appropriately accommodate and fulfill the obligations.
+For example, the host school should consider whether the scope of existing employment agreements and state licensing requirements for their primary athletics health care providers permit the provision of medical care and the dispensation of controlled substances to student-athletes from outside schools and/or different states.
+If a host school agrees to assume NCAA legislative or policy obligations related to the medical care of visiting student-athletes, it should consider clarifying and documenting in a written agreement with the visiting school which of its medical personnel and other staff will be assigned to cover applicable events and the specific roles/responsibilities of each.